daavethedev/brighthr-android/README.md

 This project forms the basis for the technical task for Android developer applicants.
 Please carefully read these instructions before beginning the task.

-* The task should take around 6 hours to complete
+* The task should no more than 6 hours to complete
 * You are welcome to consult the internet, documentation or code you have written to help you
+* We encourage you to use tools like the debugger and Layout Inspector to diagnose issues.

 *We will assess you on:*